wvwa25/SWE_Team_5/project/syl_fowler_berken-résumé.md

 ## Technical Experience
 ### Work Experience
 * *Gwen Speech Therapy, Front Desk* - Assists customers at the front desk.
 Directs calls and communicates customer requests to coworkers.
-* *Titan Roofing and Construction, Repairing and Renovation* - Cut and nailed lumber and installed roofing, gutters, and insulation.
+* *Titan Roofing and Construction, Repairing and Renovation* - Cut and installed lumber, roofing, gutters, and insulation.
 Cleaned gutters and painted walls.
 ### Classes at KSU
 * Intro to Software Engineering
 * Programming & Problem-Solving I and II